HaoPhamUIT/icommerce/README.md

 a.
 Brief explanation for the software development principles, patterns & practices being
 applied:
 - I complete the project in 7 days, analyze and design 1 day, code 6 days (2 hours / day).
 A total of 14 hours.
-	- Patterns & practices being: Factory pattern, OOP, Solid
+- Patterns & practices being: Factory pattern, OOP, Solid.

 b.Brief explanation for the code folder structure and the key Java libraries and frameworks being used: